 - Issues: Greater Indonesian power will have both an ideational and material impacts on the government’s influence in global institutions such as the UN, NAM, and the G20.
 What will Indonesia want and how effective will it be in its attempt to shape the agenda and interests of these international institutions?

-Indonesia’s Maritime Interests and the Law of the Sea
+Indonesia and the Law of the Sea: Beyond the archipelagic outlook

 - By Associate Professor Leonard Sebastian (S. Rajaratnam School of International Relations), Ristian Atriandi Supriyanto (S. Rajaratnam School of International Studies), and I Made Andi Arsana (Gadjah Mada University)